Evidence-based curriculum for ages 2-8

 In phonics, word families are those that have the same ending sounds, such as cat, hat, and rat.
 Recognizing a word family makes it much easier to decode new words.
 Imagine a child already knows how to pronounce “cat.”
 When they encounter the word “rat” for the first time, they can see that it ends with the same letters and likely the same sound, so they only need to sound out the first letter, /r/.

 The terrific thing about word families is that they rhyme!
 That makes learning them fun, as kids can create their own poems and songs with these words.
 It’s also entertaining to hold contests to see who can come up with the most words that rhyme with a specific starter word, like “man.”
 (Ban, can, fan, pan).
-Get some practice with kindergarten word families using our free printable worksheets.
+Get some practice with kindergarten word families using our free printable worksheets or our free printable word family lists.

 5. Look for Context Clues